JeffersonLab/clas12-qadb/README.md

 // apply QA cuts
 if(qa.Pass(runnum, evnum)) {

-  // accumulate FC charge (it will only accumulate once per QA bin you analyzed) qa.AccumulateCharge();
+  // accumulate DAQ-gated FC charge (it will only accumulate once per QA bin you analyzed) qa.AccumulateCharge();

   // if you want helicity-latched charge (from HEL::scaler), there is a similar method